telerik/blazor-docs/components/calendar/events.md

 ## RangeStartChanged

 The `RangeStartChanged` fires every time the user selects a new starting date for the range of dates when the Calendar is in `Range` selection mode.
-The first click on a date in the Calendar will always be the starting date and the range can be consisted of dates only onwards.
+The first click on a date in the Calendar will always be the starting date and the range can be consisted of dates only onward.

 ## RangeEndChanged